Configuring Active Directory Federation Services as a SAML identity provider

-- The properties "http://schemas.xmlsoap.org/ws/2005/05/identity/claimproperties/spnamequalifier" must be the same as the service provider Entity ID value specified in Remedy SSO (General > Advanced > SAML Service Provider > SP Entity ID) and the realm ID value specified in the Remedy SSO Admin Console (Realm > Realm ID).
+- The properties "http://schemas.xmlsoap.org/ws/2005/05/identity/claimproperties/spnamequalifier" must be the same as the service provider Entity ID value specified in the Remedy SSO Admin Console (General > Advanced > SAML Service Provider > SP Entity ID) and the realm ID value specified in the Remedy SSO Admin Console (Realm > Realm ID).

 Task 5: To import AD FS certificates to Remedy SSO

 - To export the AD FS certificates as files, perform the following steps: